 In the quantum part of the algorithm, there are $r$ possible $k$'s.
 Then, a lower bound on the success probability is

-which means that the quantum part has a chance of at least 30\% of returning a $m$-bit string $\ell$ that is the nearest integer to a multiple of $q/r$.
-Numerical calculations with $N$ up to gour digits show that the lower bound can be improved to at least 70\%.
-Note that this success probability includes the worthless result $\ell=0$, which is a multiple of $q/r$.
+which means that the quantum part has at least a 30\% chance of returning an $m$-bit string $\ell$ that is the nearest integer to a multiple of $q/r$.
+Numerical calculations with $N$ up to four digits show that the lower bound can be improved to at least 70\%.
+Note that this success probability includes the trivial result $\ell=0$, which is a multiple of $q/r$.
 If $r$ is a power of 2, the success probability is 1 in the sense that the output is an exact multiple of $q/r$.